 Model 2019.1b – correcting minimum sample size

 As described above, in model 2019.1b the minimum sample size was changed from 1 to 0.001 in the SS data file so that all the CAAL data would be included in the model fitting process.
-Overall, with the addition of all the CAAL data the total likelihood in model 2019.1b decreased by over 1,000 compared to model 2019.1a.
+With the addition of all CAAL data the total likelihood of model 2019.1b decreased by over 1,000 compared to model 2019.1a.
 The primary driver of the decrease in total likelihood was in the age composition component, which represents the fit to the CAAL data.
 While the fit to the survey likelihood component (trawl and longline surveys) slightly increased, the difference in fit was not visually apparent, particularly in recent years (Figures 1 and 2).
 Overall, spawning biomass increased in model 2019.1b compared to 2019.1a across the time series (Figure 3), and increased by 6% in the final year of the model (2022).
-Due to this large decrease in the total likelihood, and that model 2019.1b represents a correction to a previous misspecification of the minimum sample size in the SS data file, we recommend 2019.1b be the base assessment model from this point forward, and use this model in subsequent analyses presented herein.
+Due to this large decrease in the total likelihood, and that model 2019.1b represents a correction to a previous misspecification of the minimum sample size, we recommend 2019.1b be the base assessment model from this point forward, and use this model in subsequent analyses presented herein.

 Model 2019.1c – removing AFSC longline catchability environmental link

-For comparison with the current model configuration in which the AFSC longline survey catchability is estimated with an environmental link to the CFSR index we constructed model variant 2019.1c, in which the environmental link was removed.
-To perform this comparison we did a retrospective analysis, in which the AIC value from model 2019.1b was compared to the AIC value from model 2019.1c for the last 10 years.
-For each of the last 10 years the AIC value from model 2019.1b was smaller than 2019.1c (Table 2), indicating that even with the addition of the environmental link parameter in model 2019.1b, model 2019.1b is continually preferred over 2019.1c based on AIC comparison.
+For comparison with the current model configuration, in which the AFSC longline survey catchability is estimated with an environmental link to the CFSR index, we constructed model variant 2019.1c, in which the environmental link was removed.
+To perform this comparison, we did a retrospective analysis, in which the AIC value from model 2019.1b was compared to the AIC value from model 2019.1c for the last 10 years.
+For each of the last 10 years the AIC value from model 2019.1b was smaller than 2019.1c (Table 2), indicating that even with the addition of the environmental link parameter in model 2019.1b, model 2019.1b is continually preferred over 2019.1c.
 Further, Mohn’s ρ from each model was nearly the same, -0.0727 from model 2019.1b and -0.0722 from model 2019.1c.
 Due to the continued and sustained improvement resulting from the environmental link to the AFSC longline survey catchability in model 2019.1b, we recommend that the environmental link to AFSC longline survey catchability be continued in future assessments.

 Model 2019.1d – reevaluation of the AFSC longline catchability environmental link